T-Mobile can afford Macklemore concert after all

 "My appreciation for Macklemore and Ryan Lewis seems to be the worst kept secret in the social hemisphere," Legere said in a statement about the upcoming show.

 Macklemore, a rapper from Seattle, performs with producer Ryan Lewis.
 T-Mobile's headquarters are in Bellevue, Washington, near Seattle.
-T-Mobile US is 67 percent owned by Deutsche Telekom (DTEGn.DE).
+T-Mobile US is 67 percent owned by Deutsche Telekom.

 (Reporting by Sinead Carew and Liana Baker; Editing by G Crosse and Chris Reese)